cockroachlabs/workshop_labs/query-optimization/README.md

       - `psql`
       - [DBeaver Community edition](https://dbeaver.io/download/) (SQL tool with built-in CockroachDB plugin)

+### Shared Cluster Deployment

+SSH into the Jumpbox using the IP address provided by the Instructor.

 ## Lab 0 - Create database and load data

+### Local Deployment

 Connect to any node and use the [workload simulator](https://www.cockroachlabs.com/docs/stable/cockroach-workload.html) to load the TPC-C data with 50 warehouses - it will take about 25 minutes